Evolver/File-Uploader/README.md

 <h3>Step 1 - Make a File Uploader bundle you need</h3>

-Right now File Uploader consists of multiple JavaScript (<b>*.js</b>) source code files.
+<i>Right now File Uploader consists of multiple JavaScript (<b>*.js</b>) source code files.
 It's because of File Uploader's modular design, which allows to use File Uploader with any library's (like jQuery or Prototype.js) native API.
 In the future, File Uploader will be shipped in packages meant to be used with specific JavaScript library (for example - jQuery package, Prototype.js package and so on).
-When <b>File Uploader packaging will come true</b>, you will have to include <b>single *.js file in your webpage</b> to use File Uploader.
+When <b>File Uploader packaging will come true</b>, you will have to include <b>single *.js file in your webpage</b> to use File Uploader.</i>

 But now, while File Uploader packages are yet to be implemented, to use File Uploader you have include four separate File Uploader source code parts in your webpage: